SajeewaGarusinghe/Hellow_world/README.md

 hey there .i'm a person who seeking new things in life.

-i do my edits on master branch.what the fuck ?
+i do my edits on master branch.what the fuck ? i create a secondary tree to check weather the bulshit working or not